jvennix-r7/jasmine-set/README.md

 jasmine-set brings rspec's `let` syntax to Javascript.
 The `set` global function is provided, which allows the spec writer to define lazy global accessors that can be refined in nested specs.
+To achieve this behavior, the `Suite.prototype.finish` function from Jasmine is wrapped.

 ##### Why not `let`?